 Communication has been a highlight of this piece, but how do you communicate without a system in place?

-Remote work tools enable teams to communicate internally in a more casual way than email.
+Remote work tools enable teams to communicate internally more casually than by email.
 It eliminates that annoying back and forth and facilitates one-on-one conversations and even group conversations.

-All managers and employees benefit when there’s the right internal communications system in place.
+All managers and employees benefit when the right internal communications system is in place.